-Here is a list of some of our most useful tips to help you achieve a fulfilling social life that we’ve compiled from a number of our student guide pages and past blog posts.
+Here is a list of some of our most useful tips compiled from a number of our student guide pages and past blog posts to help you achieve a fulfilling social life at college.

 1. Get involved.